hot chocolate three ways

 • 1 Tbsp pure vanilla extract, or your favorite liqueur or housemade extract

-• In a heavy 3- to 4-quart saucepan, combine the granulated sugar, rice syrup, salt, and 1/2 cup water.
-Heat on medium and bring to a boil, stirring until the sugar is dissolved.
+• Add the rice syrup, and then the granulated sugar and salt, whisking until all incorporated.
 Once dissolved, using a candy thermometer continue boiling without stirring until the thermometer registers 240°F (soft-ball stage).
 (Caution: the mixture might foam up and boil over, so turn the heat down slightly if necessary!)
 Remove the saucepan from the heat and let stand briefly until the bubbles start to dissipate.

 • Scrape the marshmallow into the prepared pan wetting your fingertips with a little water to spread the sticky mixture evenly and to smooth the top.
 Let stand, uncovered at room temperature, until the surface is no longer sticky and you can gently pull the marshmallow away from the sides of the pan with your fingertips, at least 4 hours or overnight.